 Clause 6 in an ISO management system written in the Annex SL format serves as a critical link between various other clauses of the standard.
 It establishes the foundation for effective planning and management of changes throughout the management system.
 Here’s how Clause 6 typically connects with other clauses.

-• Clause 6 builds upon the organization’s understanding of its context, including internal and external factors and interested parties.
+Clause 6 builds upon the organisation’s understanding of its context, including internal and external factors and interested parties.

-• The leadership sets the direction, objectives, and resources for change initiatives and ensures they align with the organization’s strategic goals
+The leadership sets the direction, objectives, and resources for change initiatives and ensures they align with the organisation’s strategic goals

-• It also emphasizes the importance of communication and creating awareness of changes to stakeholders within the organization
+It also emphasises the importance of communication and creating awareness of changes to stakeholders within the organisation

-• Changes planned in Clause 6 often lead to adjustments in the organization’s operational processes, procedures, and activities.
+Changes planned in Clause 6 often lead to adjustments in the organisation’s operational processes, procedures, and activities.

-• Clause 10 guides the organization in taking corrective and preventive actions based on the monitoring and review results, driving further enhancements and adjustments to the management system.
+Clause 10 guides the organisation in taking corrective and preventive actions based on the monitoring and review results, driving further enhancements and adjustments to the management system.

 In summary